juanius67/eng270-dessert-glycemia/README.md

 ### Data sources

-* Dessert macro data are taken from nutrition labels of commercially available products; values are encoded manually into `configs/frozen/*.yaml`.
+* Dessert macro data are taken from nutrition labels of commercially available products on OpenFoodFacts.org; values are encoded manually into `configs/frozen/*.yaml`.

 ### Code

-* Repository structure and workflow were inspired by the official ENG-270 project template (`stakahama/sie-eng270-project-template`).
+* Repository structure and workflow inspired by ENG-270 project template (`stakahama/sie-eng270-project-template`).
 * Numerical and physiological modelling draws on the literature listed in the **References** section below.
 * The project uses `numpy`, `matplotlib`, and `pyyaml`, which are cited implicitly via the Python ecosystem.